-Commuter Benefits Program
+Bay Area Commuter Benefits Program

-FREQUENTLY ASKED QUESTIONS Updated as of February 12, 2019
+FREQUENTLY ASKED QUESTIONS Updated as of December 31, 2019

 • gram Overview and Requirements

 What is the purpose of the Bay Area Commuter Benefits Program?

 Q: Who runs the Commuter Benefits Program?

 Which employers are subject to the Program?

 Is the Program mandatory?
 1

 What are the Program requirements?

 What are the commuter benefit options?
 1

-Our worksite is not located near transit - do we still have to comply with the requirements of the
+Our worksite is not located near transit - do we still have to comply with the requirements of th e

 Program?
+1

 Are there any penalties for employers who do not participate in the Program?
+2

 My company is already offering commuter benefits, do we need to do more?
 2

 What are the reporting requirements?
 2

 What are the record-keeping requirements for the Program?
+2

 Definitions & Provisions

 How is the term "full-time employee" defined?
 3

-How do we count "full-time employees" for the purpose of determining whether our company is subject to 0
+How do we count "full-time employees" for the purpose of determining whether our company is subject t 0

 the Program?

 Which employees are entitled to commuter benefits?
+3

 Are employees who work in the field covered by the Commuter Benefits Program?
 3

 Are employees who work remotely, and do not report to a physical office or worksite in the San Francisco Ba •

 Area, covered by the Program?
+3

 Are temporary employment agencies subject to the Program?
+3

-ngs & Costs
+Sav ings & Costs 4

 How much will the Program cost employers?

 Can the Program save money for my company?
+4

 How will my employees benefit?
 4

 tiple Worksites

 What if we have more than one worksite in the Bay Area?

 We have multiple worksites, can we offer different commuter benefits at the various worksites?
 5

 What if one (or all) of our worksites are located in a city with an existing commuter benefit ordinance?
+5

 eral Questions about the Program

 Our company has less than 50 full-time employees, can we still participate in the Program?
+6

 At our company, employees benefits are subject to collective bargaining.
 How does this relate to th

 Program?

 My employer is certified by the "Best Workplaces for Commuters".
-Are we therefore automatically in
+Are we therefore automatically i

 compliance with the Program?

 Can we offer more than one commuter benefit?

 My company requires a waiting period for newly-hired employees before they are eligible to receive benefits

-If the commuter benefits that we offer are also subject to the waiting period, would we be compliant with
+If the commuter benefits that we offer are also subject to the waiting period, would we be compliant wit

 the Bay Area Commuter Benefits Program? h